benmcp/magicCube/README.md

 This is the classic magic cube.

-It runs straight in your browser i.e. I did not use .less for this - tear... ;(
+It runs straight in your browser

 v 0.1 only runs in Chrome